Energinet-DataHub/ARCHIVED-geh-message-archive/README.md

 Runs every X second and parses new logs saved by middleware.

-Parsed with xml or json parser.
+Parsed with a xml or json parser.

-Saved to Cosmos Database.
+Processed log data are saved to Cosmos Database.

 ### Web API

-Search endpoint searches in saved logs.
+Search endpoint searches in processed logs.

-Download endpoint downloads saved log content.
+Download endpoint downloads saved log body content.

 ![Architecture](ARCHITECTURE.png)

 ## Structure

-Code contains two main solutions.
+Code contains two main parts.

 One regarding processing and reading log files and one encapsulation a client for connection to the webapi with a factory pattern.